-Welcome to 2018.
-You’d figure we’d have accurate news reporting by now, considering we’ve been reporting news for centuries.
+Welcome.
+You’d figure by now that we’d have accurate news reporting , considering we’ve been reporting news for centuries.
 But no, I speak of a far-away magical land filled with glitter and unicorns….

 The reality is much harsher.
 The news is rampant with false headlines.
 Many news outlets no longer fact-check.
 Their sources are suspect.
 They don’t care because they’re too worried about getting page-views so that they can throw more ads in your face.
 And now we have fake news to worry about.
 That’s right, entire websites created with nothing but made-up news that people get paid to write and spread… oh joy.

 Here’s a silly and rhetorical question: What do you think is going to get more people to click on their headlines?